alexajuno/notes/personal/topics.md

 - [x] What are the best actions to do before bed?
 Does reading affect our sleeps?
 - [x] Why Windows Explorer doesn't display a folder's size
   - I haven't known why but it's seem they won't do that.
 I'll use folder properties in details pane
+- [ ] I want to study about software architecture.
+What is the roadmap?